Vince Velasquez: Houston Astros

+Minor leagues

 The Houston Astros of Major League Baseball (MLB) selected Velasquez in the second round, 58th overall, of the 2010 MLB Draft.
 At the time, he had already committed to play college baseball as a shortstop for Cal State Fullerton, but he chose to sign with the Astros after the team indicated that they would prefer him as a pitcher.
 Velasquez signed with the team on June 22, 2010, the day after his high school graduation, and was assigned to the Rookie Greeneville Astros of the Appalachian League.
 Velasquez pitched in eight games during his rookie season, including six starts.
 He posted a 2–2 record and a 3.07 ERA in Greeneville, striking out 25 batters in 29 1/3 innings pitched.

 Velasquez underwent Tommy John surgery in 2010, citing "overuse".
 He contemplated abandoning baseball after the injury, but was encouraged to continue by his father.
 Velasquez reported to spring training early in 2011, building up the strength to throw 40 ft.
 He missed the 2011 Minor League Baseball season entirely, instead practicing in bullpen sessions and in the Astros' instructional league.
 Velasquez regained his pitch velocity quickly after the surgery.
 His fastball speed jumped from 88–90 mph to 90–93 mph, but it took him the season to regain control.
-He was assigned to the Class A Short-Season Tri-City ValleyCats in 2012, with the Astros believing that a shorter season would help Velasquez ease back into pitching.
+He was assigned to the Low–A Tri-City ValleyCats in 2012, with the Astros believing that a shorter season would help Velasquez ease back into pitching.
 He started nine games that season, posting a 4–1 record and a 3.35 ERA while striking out 51 batters in 45 2/3 innings.